-This Prospectus also contains information about other share classes and other series of the Trust that may not be available as an investment in your variable life or annuity product.
-Please consult your product prospectus for additional information.
+This Prospectus contains information about share classes and Portfolios that may not be available as an investment in your variable life or annuity product.
+Please consult your product prospectus to see which share classes and Portfolios are available under your contract.

-The Securities and Exchange Commission and the Commodity Futures Trading Commission have not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
+The Securities and Exchange Commission and the Commodities Futures Trading Commission have not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.